leaselock/pgasync/README.md

 which comes pacakged with the database.
 This makes deployment very simple and portable across many runtime environments such as cloud computing.

+## Features:
+  * Run queries in background either on hosting database or any database Minimial dependencies, can run in cloud SQL platforms or any platform that can run dblink

+## Concepts

 Async defines the following concepts:
   * server: a database that contains configuration data and housekeeping information around runninng tasks.
 This can be a standalone database or installed to coexist within an existing database
+  * orchestrator: the process running inside the server that launches tasks tracks their execution.
   * async.main(): a stored procedure which starts up and never terminates (excepting unusual errors and other edge cases.
   * target: a postgres database that runs tasks